Tomamu Resort Terrain

 Tomamu Snow

 The frequency of big resets and general snow volumes are less than that of resorts closer to the sea such as Kiroro and Niseko.
 However like other Central Hokkaido resorts, the temps are usually very low and the Tomamu snow falls light and dry.
 One of the negatives of the resort is that most of the slopes don’t have a favourable aspect.
 The Tower Mountain mostly faces south whilst Tomamu Mountain has a mostly southeast aspect.
-After a few fine days, the front side can become a bit sun baked.
+After a few fine days, the front side can become sun baked.

 Tomamu Resort is not renowned for amazing early season snow volumes, unlike the coastal Hokkaido ski resorts, so you may have to negotiate the abundant bamboo off-piste when the tide is low.
-At least on some of the main trails there are snowmaking guns to supplement the natural snow cover.
+At least there are snowmaking guns on some of the main trails to supplement the natural snow cover.

 Tomamu Ski Terrain for the Beginner